Li An, "Modeling Human Decisions in Coupled Human and Natural Systems: Review of Agent-Based Models"(pdf,713KB),

 Grapevine leafroll disease threatens grape harvests in the United States and around the world.
 This viral disease reduces yield, delays fruit ripening, and affects wine quality.
 Its spatial-dynamic diffusion process remains poorly understood and little is known about profit-maximizing control strategies.
 In this article, we model the disease spatial-dynamic diffusion in a vineyard, evaluate nonspatial and spatial control strategies, and rank them based on expected net present values.

-Paul Charteris, "Livestock Breeding Programs as Complex Adaptive
+Paul Charteris, Bruce L. Golden, and Dorian J. Garrick, "Livestock Breeding Industries as Complex Adaptive

 Stephen J. DeCanio, Economic Models of Climate Change: A Critique,